PROJECT: TravelBuddy

 4.1.
 Add Feature

-command is used to add a place into TravelBuddy.
+The add command is used to add a place into TravelBuddy.
 The user can add the following details related to the

 place: name, country code, date visited, rating, address, description, photo (Optional) and